duckduckgo/community-platform/README.markdown

   export DDGC_DB_PASSWORD='yourdbpass';
 ```

-Note: Do ensure that the user ('ddgc' in above example) has the 'createdb'
-and the 'login' permissions.
-To do this, login to psql as a superuser and run:
+To run the dev environment deployment script, your postgres user requires
+the following permissions:

 ```
   ALTER USER ddgc CREATEDB;
   ALTER USER ddgc LOGIN;
 ```

-Now, run the script to initialize the base database:
+This script deploys the schema and populates it with a test / dev data set:

 ```
   script/ddgc_deploy_dev.pl
 ```

-Do note that the script will complain if you already have an existing database
-at the target location.
-If this happens, you would need to use use the
-`--kill` switch to reset it:
+You can also roll over any existing schema with the `--kill` switch:

 ```
   script/ddgc_deploy_dev.pl --kill
 ```

-For the flags to work, you need to generate the sprites used for the flags.
+For the flags to work, you need to generate their sprites.
 This
 process has to be repeated everytime the country flags are changed.

 ```
   script/ddgc_generate_flag_sprites.pl
 ```

+Community platform's generated static files, media uploads, caches, duckpan
+packages etc. live in `$HOME/ddgc/`

 ## DEVELOPING